Keyboard shortcuts

 AVM FRITZ!Box as backup target

-If you don't have a NAS, but would like to back up your Raspberries with raspiBackup, can of course also use the NAS storage of a Fritzbox.
-However, you must backup type tar must be used for this, as the SMB protocol used does not support hardlinks and therefore no rsync backup type can be used, which provides incremental backups.
+If you don't have a NAS, but would like to back up your Raspberries with raspiBackup, you can of course also use the NAS storage of a Fritzbox.
+However, you must use backup type tar for this, as the SMB protocol does not support hardlinks and therefore no rsync backup which provides incremental backups can be used.

 An article from andwil.de was very helpful for using a Fritzbox for this purpose.
 It explains very nicely what needs to be configured on the Fritzbox side and the Raspberry side.